 Get my newest recipes, kitchen tips and tricks, and the latest news right in your inbox!

 - 1 pound asparagus trimmed and cut into 1-inch pieces

 - In a large pot, bring well-salted water to a boil.
 Boil the pasta according to the package directions, typically about 7 minutes.
 Drain and set aside.

 - Meanwhile, in a wide-bottomed pan, heat half of the olive oil over medium heat.
 Sauté mushrooms until deeply browned, about 10 minutes.
 Remove from pan.

 - Add the other half of the olive oil and the asparagus to the pan and sauté until tender-crisp, about 3 to 5 minutes.
 Remove from pan.

-- Lower the heat to low and melt the butter.
+- Lower the heat to medium-low and melt the butter.
 Add the heavy cream, Parmigiano Reggiano, salt, and pepper to the pan.
-Heat until everything is combined and warmed through, about 1 minute.
+Gently simmer until everything is combined and slightly thickened, about 2 minutes.

 - Return the mushrooms and asparagus along with the pasta to the pan.
 Toss to combine.

 - When serving, top with additional Parmigiano Reggiano and freshly ground black pepper, if desired.

 - When reheating, you can cover with a damp paper towel and microwave in 30-second increments.
 However, much of the sauce will be absorbed by the pasta.